 - Residential Substance Abuse Facilities

 While this work can be extremely rewarding, substance abuse counseling jobs are also known to be stressful.
 These professionals often juggle large workloads and do not always have the necessary resources to meet demands.
 Interacting with agitated patients can also be challenging.
 Additionally, they may also have to be on call and available for crisis interventions.
-It’s not uncommon for chemical dependency counselors to work evenings, nights, and weekends.
+It’s not uncommon for people working in chemical dependency counseling to work evenings, nights, and weekends.

-According to PayScale, the average salary for chemical dependency counselors is $39,986.
+According to PayScale, the average salary for a person in chemical dependency counseling is $39,986.
 This figure is just above the median annual wage of $37,690 reported for all occupations through the Bureau of Labor and Statistics.
 Entry-level professionals can expect to make between $14.99 and $15.84 per hour, while those with 20 or more years of experience can earn as much as $20.35 per hour.
 The highest 10% of individuals in the field earn more than $76,080 annually.

 Some employers pay more than others.
 While opportunities are limited within the industry, the government offered the highest average annual wages for substance abuse counselors in 2019.
 Other top paying industries include hospitals, individual and family services, and outpatient substance abuse centers.
 Residential substance abuse facilities offered the lowest salaries.